strncat/strncat.github.io/_posts/math/analysis/series/2024-02-07-analysis-series-alternating-series-test.markdown

 <ul>
 <li>Fo the absolute value function definition and other properties, see <a href="https://strncat.github.io/jekyll/update/2024/05/26/analysis-absolute-value-properties.html">here</a>.</li>

-<li>For the definitions of sequences, subsequences and what it means to for a sequence to converge, see <a href="https://strncat.github.io/jekyll/update/2024/05/21/analysis-seq-definitions.html">this</a>.</li>
+<li>For the definitions of sequences and what it means to for a sequence to converge, see <a href="https://strncat.github.io/jekyll/update/2024/05/21/analysis-seq-definitions.html">this</a>, for subsequences see <a href="https://strncat.github.io/jekyll/update/2024/02/10/analysis-seq-subsequences.html">this</a>.</li>

 <li>For the definitions of series, and what it means to for a series to converge, see <a href="https://strncat.github.io/jekyll/update/2024/06/10/analysis-series-definitions.html">this</a>.</li>